jkulak/smartplaylist-reverseproxy/README.md

 ## SSL Certificate Management

 The SSL certificates have a 90-day validity and are set to auto-renew every 60 days.
 Certificates are provided to the reverse proxy container through Docker volumes and can be generated with `certbot` using the `certbot-dns-cloudflare` plugin.

+Check the [Certbot documentation](https://certbot.eff.org/docs/using.html) for more information.

+List installed certificates, with their validity dates: `certbot certificates`.

 ### Certbot Configuration